Sir Clyomon and Sir Clamydes: Publication

 Sir Clyomon and Sir Clamydes was first printed in 1599, in a quarto issued by stationer Thomas Creede.
 The title page makes no attribution of authorship; it does state that the play was "sundry time" performed by Queen Elizabeth's Men.
 That playing company originated in 1583; if the play is as old as some commentators judge it, the company's version must have been a revival.

 Genre

 The play has been called a "comedy, or, more properly, tragicomedy", though it falls securely into the category of romance, an enormously popular genre in the Middle Ages and the Renaissance.

-Clyomon and Camydes is an extravagant example of stage romance.
+Clyomon and Clamydes is an extravagant example of stage romance.
 In his Defense of Poetry, Sir Philip Sidney generally defended the poets and poems of his era from their critics; but in a famous and often-quoted passage he also ridiculed the fanciful and wild romances then common on the popular stage, in which: